 The maps and course descriptions (you need both) are provided at the links below.
 Please print out what you need and bring them with you to the campsite.

 Start the course at the location described on the map and in the description.
 As you follow the course you are looking for Orange and White Markers (normally placed at least 3 metres up a tree).
 When you reach the marker you can check the marker number to ensure you are at the right one (there are currently 60 markers around the campsite!).
 Then, to prove you have been at the location write down the two letters on the marker in the box on the course description sheet).
 If you not sure what is required feel free to email Gavin for further advice.

 Groups should bring their own compasses to aid navigation but are not essential for the 2 beginners courses (Course A and Course B) but should be carried (and used!) for Courses C and D.

 As with all Scout activities safety is of paramount importance.
 Please ensure young people understand the boundaries of the course to avoid them getting lost.
 Consider whether the young people need to be closely supervised, in groups or they have the skills to work individually.

 If your young people already have some navigation skills why not use the courses to run a competition – who can complete the courses in the fastest time?

-A map with all the markers / controls on site will be published in the near future to allow groups to make up their own courses.
+A map with all the markers / controls on site is included above to allow groups to make up their own courses.